bcgsc/mirna/README.md

 miRNA FAQ
 =========

-1.What are precursors?
+1. What are precursors?
 What are mature strands?
 -----------------------------------------------
 A miRNA mature strand is the functional piece of miRNA that is transcribed from one arm of the precursor miRNA.
 Historically, one of the arms of the precursor express the "mature strand", and the other arm expresses a "star strand" which is thought to be nonfunctional and degraded.
 It has now been shown that both arms express functional miRNAs, and so both arms are now known as mature strands.
 On miRBase, the precursor miRNA has a MIxxxxxxx accession, whereas the mature strands have a MIMATxxxxxxx accession.

-2.What are the two .quantification.txt files in the Level 3 archives, and how to I extract data from them?
+2. What are the two .quantification.txt files in the Level 3 archives, and how to I extract data from them?
 ----------------------------------------------------------------------------------------------------------
 TCGA Level 3 archives for miRNA-seq data include 2 files: miRNA.quantification.txt and isoform.quantification.txt. miRNA.quantification.txt is a high level view of the miRNA, considering the expression of any region of the precursor miRNA, even those completely outside the mature strands. isoform.quantification file breaks the read alignments into detail, allowing one to extract data of any resolution from this file:
--   The sum of read counts by the precursor miRNA name will result in counts equal to miRNA.quantification.txt.
+-   The sum of read counts by the precursor miRNA name (in the miRNA_ID column) will result in counts equal to miRNA.quantification.txt.
--   The sum of read counts by MIMAT accession, excluding reads with other annotations will result in the counts for each mature strand.
+-   The sum of read counts by MIMAT accession (by MIMATxxxxxxxx in the miRNA_region column), excluding reads with other annotations, will result in the counts for each mature strand.
+(Note: In this case, the reads_per_million_miRNA_mapped (rpm) column is not typically summed to represent the rpm value for a MIMAT ID.
+Instead, the rpm for a MIMAT is generated from the summed counts for a MIMAT divided by the total summed MIMAT read counts for a sample multiplied by 1,000,000.)
--   The sum of read counts by coordinates will result in counts for each miRNA isoform.
+-   The sum of read counts by coordinates (in the isoforms_coords column) will result in counts for each miRNA isoform.

-3.What is crossmapping?
+3. What is crossmapping?
 -----------------------
 The trimmed sequence reads largely represent isomiRs, so are short (22±3 nt).
 Their 5’ and 3’ ends can differ from miRBase reference mature strand coordinates, particularly at the 3’ end.
 As well, some miRNAs occur as families of closely related sequences that have identical or nearly identical mature strand sequences (and MIMAT accession IDs).
 These factors result in reads crossmapping and multimapping, which we address as follows (see the publication for more details).